Cookiezby/CategoryTableView/README.md

 [self.navigationController pushViewController:categroyVC animated:YES];
 ```

-You need to put this code in this method
+You need to put this code in this method.

 ```ObjectiveC
 - (void)tableView:(UITableView *)tableView didSelectRowAtIndexPath:(NSIndexPath *)indexPath
 ```

-and implement the method like this
+and implement the method like this:

 ```ObjectiveC
 - (void)setCategroy:(NSString *)categroy{